AI Survey Open-End Analysis: Cluster 500+ Free-Text Answers Into Real Themes

 What to feed the AI

-• The survey question text — clustering is question-dependent.
+• The survey question text.
+Clustering is question-dependent.

-• Approximate number of themes you expect (5-12 is typical).
+• The number of themes you expect (5-12 is typical).

 • The respondent segment (job role, region, plan tier) if you want segmented clusters.